imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

    This prompts us to remove the bi-modality by subtracting the higher mode from the measurements which cluster around it.
    After this procedure the marginal cost model is fitted with high confidence.
 5. Fit a linear regression model `measure_total_time = b + a * op_count`.
-   `a` is the marginal cost estimation we are looking for.
+   `a` is the marginal cost estimation we are looking for and `b` is the constant intercept coefficient.
    The model is fit separately for each OPCODE and environment.

 The benefits of using `measure_marginal` as the measurement method are the following: